From Part 11

 William Kovacic (author) from Pleasant Gap, PA on January 06, 2019:

 Hi, Jack.
 Happy New Year!
 We're closer now than ever.
 Thanks for stopping by and commenting.

-Jack Jenn from Nelson Bay NSW Australia. on December 30, 2018:
+Jack Jenn from Living in hope on planet earth. on December 30, 2018:

 How unworthy we all are.
 Every time I think of that I see in my mind Jesus nailed and bleeding on that terrible cross and I cannot for the life of me completely understand how He was willing to do that to cover the sins of everyone of us, much less my own and that includes non-believers as well.
 And He was compelled by love to allow it - just so hard to comprehend.